auto-mation-assist/flatbuffersxredis/README.md

-# flatbuffers-redis
+# flatbuffersxredis
-Redis module that allows updates to flatbuffers stored at redis keys
+Redis module that allows you to update flatbuffers stored at redis keys